KusionStack/component-base/README.md

 # component-base

-Shared code for KusionStack core components.
+This repo contains common code shared by all KusionStack core components.